Reading Time: 7 minutes

 A survey by Skift revealed that 52.8% of respondents preferred experiential travel and transformative travel, which has made accommodation options such as Airbnb and other hostels popular.
 Sharing economy and experience economy has become popular hospitality trends among millennials and Gen Z who prefer to travel unconventionally.

 The experiential travel and hospitality space is still fragmented.
 In the 12 weeks leading to a trip there is a 3x jump in experience searches than hotel searches.

 A recent Greenberg research shows that though hotel and transport searches peak around the 6-week mark and slowly die off, experience searches remain strong throughout the 12-week period.
 This gives you an exciting opportunity to engage with the customer.

 Explore opportunities to curate content around the place you’re offering.
 Personalise the experiences by bringing in a local for a short tour activity & providing a peek into their daily lives.
 Create campaigns(such as what Booking.com did) and generate more video content(such as what Expedia did) to further engage your customers.

 Partner with online bank gateways or mobile e-wallets to streamline this experience.
 This is the most effective step and shows immediate results.
 Another way is to ask the users to pay partly or fully later at the assigned date and venue.
 This brings a factor of trust for the brand by the user.

 Omnichannel Marketing definitely goes a long way here.
 Your users don’t limit themselves to a particular device through the decision-making process; why should you limit yourself when it comes to your marketing efforts?

 Customise your offers for the target segment in as much depth as possible.
 Use digital touchpoints and consumer insights to make informed decisions.
-Segmentation is a unique feature which every marketing tool must provide.
+User segmentation is a unique feature which every marketing tool must provide.
 Check out how we implement this feature for OYO here.